It lacked any shine or luster and didn’t look at all like I remembered.

 8. Add the hook.
 First, fold the lanyard in half, lining up the short ends.
 Make sure the lanyard isn’t twisted.

 Then, lift the top half and turn it a half twist.
+(See this in action in the video below.)

 Finally, slide the hook hardware on the lanyard.